 Dealing with this chaotic shuffle every year makes me exceptionally grateful for the tender plants that retreat into a state of dormancy and can be held that way over the winter in garages, basements, cellars, and sometimes even a cold frame.

-These are the tropical or semi-hardy plants that grow incredibly quickly in our warm humid summers and are no doubt still decorating your garden with blooms, foliage and presence; but which will completely disappear for the winter into corms, tubers and rhizomes: plants like elephant ears, caladium, dahlias and canna.
+These are the tropical or semi-hardy plants that grow incredibly quickly in our warm humid summers and might be yet decorating your garden with blooms, foliage and presence; but which will completely disappear for the winter into corms, tubers and rhizomes: plants like elephant ears, caladium, dahlias and canna.
 There are many others, but in the interests of simplicity and retention, we’ll concentrate here.

 Why overwinter tropicals?